Implement the comprehensive college admission strategy that works best for you.

 There are essentially three different timetable choices when applying to a college: early decision (ED), early action (EA), and traditional application deadlines.
 There are distinct differences within these options, and you should know both the upsides and the downsides of each.

-Over 400 colleges allow applicants to apply through an early decision process if they have submitted standardized test scores and all other items early.
+Over 400 colleges allow applicants to apply through an ED process if they have submitted standardized test scores and all other items early.
 For many institutions, the submission deadline is set on November 1 of the high school senior year.
-If the student is accepted, he or she is required to attend the institution.
+Accepted students are required to attend the institution.

-Your student can only apply to one school using the early decision mode, and generally you will receive the admission decision from the college sometime in December.
+Students can only apply to one school using the early decision mode, and generally will receive the admission decision from the college sometime in December.
 When one college collectively stands above the rest and your family is willing to forgo all other acceptances and awards, this application method is worth considering.

 Early action incorporates many of the same timetables as early decision, but the student is not bound to attend that particular institution and can apply to multiple schools in this mode.
 Traditional applications vary by school and many times hold a January 1 or February 1 application deadline.
 For these traditional cases, admissions will notify the student of either entry or rejection much later than in the early decision and early action processes.